 Staff has evaluated the proposed applications for conformance with the City's current comprehensive plan (herein referred to as "PlanCOS").
-According to PlanCOS, the project site is identified on the plan's Vision map as Reinvestment Area and Community Hub.
-According to the Areas of Change map the project site is identified in a high area of change and according to the Vibrant Neighborhoods Framework map the project site is identified within a Changing Neighborhood.
+According to PlanCOS, the project site is identified on the plan's Vision map (see "Vision Map" attachment) as Reinvestment Area and Community Hub.
+According to the Areas of Change map (see "Areas of Change" attachment) the project site is identified in a high area of change and according to the Vibrant Neighborhoods Framework map (see "Vibrant Neighborhoods Framework" attachment) the project site is identified within a Changing Neighborhood.
 Goals for the Vibrant Neighborhood are listed below as VN.
-Lastly, according to the Unique Places Framework map the project site is identified to be within the Reinvestment Area and Community Hub, goals for the Unique Places are listed below as UP, and according to the Thriving Economy Framework the project site is located within proximity to several Cornerstone Institutions and Industry lcons and with the future realignment of Hancock Expressway will create a better connection to other spinoffs and startups and critical support areas.
+Lastly, according to the Unique Places Framework map (see "Unique Place Framework" attachment) the project site is identified to be within the Reinvestment Area and Community Hub, goals for the Unique Places are listed below as UP, and according to the Thriving Economy Framework (see "Thriving Economy Framework" attachment) the project site is located within proximity to several Cornerstone Institutions and Industry Icons and with the future realignment of

+Hancock Expressway will create a better connection to other spinoffs and startups and critical support areas.
 Strategies for Thriving Economy are listed below as TE.
 Specific policies of PlanCOS that are supported are listed below: